Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

 During O2, PyCBC Live relied on a simple algorithm to identify single-detector candidates based on a pre-determined ranking statistic threshold, and a set of signal-consistency cuts, which were chosen based on early detector data.
 The algorithm was only active when a single detector was observing.
 We improve on this method by implementing a complete ranking statistic and procedure for extrapolating the false-alarm rate.
 We further increase the coverage of our single-detector search by allowing it to operate during times when multiple detectors are observing, as the relative sensitivities of two detectors may imply that a signal can only be seen in one of them.

 Our single-detector trigger ranking statistic is the usual \emph{reweighted SNR} \citep{Usman:2015kfa},

-where $\rho$ is the matched-filter SNR, $\chi_r^2$ is the standard signal-based veto described in \citep{Allen:2004gu}, and $p$ is an index set to the usual value of $6$.
+where $\rho$ is the matched-filter SNR, $\chi_r^2$ is the time-frequency discriminator described by \citet{Allen:2004gu}, and $p$ is an index set to the usual value of $6$.
 Note that the same $\newsnr$, calculated for each detector and complemented by other terms, also defines the ranking statistic of coincident triggers.

 As we do not have a coincident trigger to corroborate the evidence of a signal, we must apply strict cuts in order to remove triggers which are likely to be glitches.
 Therefore we remove any trigger with $\newsnr < 9$ or $\chi_r^2 > 2$, which comes at the cost of possibly removing some signals that are not particularly well matched by the templates.
 We further restrict the calculation to triggers coming from a template describing a system with a non-negligible mass remaining outside of the final black hole.
-By doing so, we ignore many of the templates which match best to common types of glitch in the LIGO detectors, as well as focusing on the templates corresponding to sources which are most interesting for potential generation of EM counterpart emission.
-Applying the remnant mass equation from \citep{Foucart_2018} to all templates in our bank, we find that this mass is negligible for templates with duration shorter than $\sim7$\,s.
+By doing so, we ignore many of the templates which match best to common types of glitch in the LIGO detectors, as well as focus on the templates corresponding to sources which are most interesting for potential generation of EM counterpart emission.
+Applying the remnant mass equation from \citet{Foucart_2018} to all templates in our bank, we find that this mass is negligible for templates with duration shorter than $\sim7$\,s.
 Therefore, we prevent triggers associated with shorter templates from generating single-detector candidates.